 IFG is an independently-owned financial planning and registered investment advisor specializing in retirement and retirement income planning.
 IFG serves private clients seeking quality fiduciary advice.
 IFG does not sell investment products and is proud of the lasting client relationships formed since IFGs formation in 1991.
-Founding Principal Jim Lorenzen is a CERTIFIED FINANCIAL PLANNER® professional and an ACCREDITED INVESTMENT FIDUCIARY® with a focus on retirement planning since I first opened my doors in 1991.
+I am a CERTIFIED FINANCIAL PLANNER® professional and an ACCREDITED INVESTMENT FIDUCIARY® with a focus on retirement planning since I first opened my doors in 1991.
 You can learn more by viewing the video on my Home Page.